vannatter/twitter-api/README.md

 Mbarwick83\TwitterApi\TwitterApiServiceProvider::class
 ```

-Also in `config/app.php`, add the Facade class to the `aliases` array:
+Also in `config/app.php`, add the Facade class to the `aliases` array, should you want to use it:

 ```
 'TwitterApi'    => Mbarwick83\TwitterApi\Facades\TwitterApi::class